Mouse Davis: High school

 Davis spent 15 seasons coaching high school football in Oregon, culminating in a 1973 state championship at Hillsboro High School.
 That team went 11–1 and set school marks in seven team season offensive categories and 15 records overall.
-Davis also was head coach at Sunset and Milwaukie high schools in Oregon, building a combined 79–29 record among those three schools.

 College

 Davis then moved on to take the head coaching position at Portland State University, where he coached from 1975 to 1980.
 He led the PSU football program to a 42–24 record over six seasons, averaging 38 points and nearly 500 yards of offense per game.
 PSU led the nation in scoring three times.
 The unique passing game made stars out of Davis' two main quarterbacks, June Jones and Neil Lomax.
 In 1975, Jones, former Southern Methodist University and University of Hawaiʻi head coach, threw for a Division II record 3,518 yards.
 Davis' next quarterback, Lomax, set NCAA records of 13,220 yards and 106 touchdowns in 42 games.
-Under Davis' direction, Portland State set 20 NCAA Division II offensive records in addition to the Vikings being named the NCAA's all-time point producers in 1980, scoring 541 points in 11 games for 49.2 points per game, along with 434.9 yards passing and 504.3 yards of total offense per game.
+Under Davis' direction, Portland State set 20 NCAA Division II offensive records.

 Davis left Portland State to serve as offensive coordinator at UC Berkeley for the 1981 season.
 After Cal began the year with a 1–6 record, Davis resigned upon being told that head coach Roger Theder intended to make changes to the offensive scheme.

 For the 2004–2006 seasons, Davis served as an assistant coach for Jones at Hawaiʻi.
-The Warriors employed the run and shoot offense and averaged 559.2 yards of total offense, 46.9 points and produced a 10–3 record in 2006.
-Hawaii led the nation in passing offense (441.3), total offense, scoring offense and pass efficiency (185.95).
 Then in February 2007, he returned to Portland State to serve as offensive coordinator for new PSU head coach Jerry Glanville's staff.
 He retired at the age of 76 on June 1, 2009, but later returned to the University of Hawaiʻi as an assistant coach on June 25, 2010.

 Davis was an inaugural member of the Portland State Athletics Hall of Fame when he was inducted in 1997.